highfidelity/hifi-content/marketplaceItems/tipJar/README.md

 ## Misc
 - there is a file in entityResources/entity/tipJarSpawner.js.
 This is a convenience file for testing so that you don't have to keep reimporting a JSON and will always have the updated code if there are any changes.

+## TODO
+- Possibly add spinner to give feedback on the initial click